Game of Thrones Real-Life Filming Locations

 For the first season of Game of Thrones, Malta supplied the Red Keep (below).
 Recently, the crew relocated this fortress set to Croatia.
 The Red Keep Gate, the dungeon, and the Sept of Baelor, all take place in Malta.

 Astapor, Yunkai and Pentos (featured below), are all in modern day Morocco.
 While Ouarzazate (Pentos) and Aït-Ben-Haddou (Yunkai) are inland and almost next to each other.
 Essaouira (Astapor) is on the Western shore.
-Each offer something unique and special to the fantastical Slaver’s Bay.
+Each offers something unique and special to the fantastical Slaver’s Bay.

 There you have it, fellow Westerosi dreamers.
 Mr. Martin’s fantastical world feels so close I can almost reach out and grab the dragons… can’t you?